NHOrus/srwq-compilation/episode-07.md

 "Please, Ryuune!
 If you're anything like our Ryuune, you have to...well ok, you're probably not like our Ryuune, since you're not wearing those lovely cutoffs, but still..."

-"I only wear my cutoffs on special occassions.
+"I only wear my cutoffs on special occasions.
 Now, you're from another world, correct?"

 "Y-yeah, I told the Kai and the Irm and-"